McCarthy ouster vote ahead as he confronts GOP critics but says he won't cut a deal with Democrats

 “We are always the adults in the room,” said Democratic Rep. Abigail Spanberger.
 “McCarthy said he doesn’t need our help,” she said.
 “He has made his bed.”

-The vote ahead will likely involve a motion to table the Gaetz proposal, which means that lawmakers would be voting to set it aside for now.
+The vote ahead would involve a motion to table the Gaetz proposal, which means that lawmakers would be voting to set it aside for now.

+But if the motion to table fails, the House would prepare for an extraordinary floor debate ahead of a final roll call on McCarthy's ouster, though the actual timing of that vote could be postponed.

+Removing the speaker would launch the House Republicans into chaos, as they try to find a new leader.
+It took McCarthy himself 15 rounds in January over multiple days of voting before he secured the support from his colleagues to gain the gavel.
+There is no obvious GOP successor.

 McCarthy appeared confident he would win this round, but acknowledged it may not be the last word.
 Gaetz has indicated he is not done fighting the speaker, and could try again as many times as he likes.

-One key McCarthy ally, Rep. Majorie Taylor Greene, R-Ga., has taken to social media urging support for “our speaker” and an end to the chaos that has roiled the Republican majority.
+One key McCarthy ally, Rep. Marjorie Taylor Greene, R-Ga., has taken to social media urging support for “our speaker” and an end to the chaos that has roiled the Republican majority.

 The snap vote this week comes as Republicans are trying to make progress on a key demand from Gaetz and others, which is to move ahead with the 12 annual spending bills and prevent another stopgap measure like the one Congress approved last weekend hours before the government shutdown deadline.